skywhack/docs/src/scripting/as3/inserting-javascript.md

 The JavaScript host environment is expected to be either a W3C compatible environment or a Node.js compatible environment.

-The JavaScript environment is cluttered with several classes, constants, and methods from the [ActionCore](https://github.com/hydroperflex/actioncore) library as well as linked libraries.
-They are lexically available as that allows for name mangling in release builds of a Flex application.
+The JavaScript environment is cluttered with several classes, constants, and methods from the [ActionCore](https://github.com/skywhack/actioncore) library as well as linked libraries.
+They are lexically available as that allows for name mangling in release builds of a Skywhack application.

 There are two special ActionScript configuration constants `ENV::W3C` and `ENV::NODE`, which are each set to either false or true, which indicate the web browser and Node.js platforms respectively.